-Methods of the Research: Normative legal research methods are used to examine policies related to workers in the performing economy sector in Indonesia, Malaysia, and Singapore.
-This approach is used to compare the legal protection provided to these workers in the three countries, by referring to the provisions of the applicable laws and regulations in each country.
+Methods of the Research: Normative legal research methods are used to examine policies related to workers in the performing economy sector in Indonesia, Malaysia, and Singapo 44 This approach is used to compare the legal protecti26 provided to these workers in the three countries, by referring to the provisions of the applicable laws and regulations in

-Results of the Research: The results show that despite differences in regulatory approaches, the three countries still face significant challenges in creating adequate social safety nets.
-The researcher recommends that harmonization and innovation in labor policies need to be carried out to achieve a balance between work flexibility and the protection of workers' rights.
+Results Main Findings of the Research: The results show that despite differences in regulatory approaches, the three countries still face significant challenges in creating adequate social safety nets.
+The researcher recommends that monization and innovation in labor policies need to be carried out to achieve a balance between work flexibility and 25 monization and innovation in two policies need to be curried out to distinct on the digital the protection of workers' rights.
 In addition, the development of more inclusive and sustainable regulations in the digital era should also be carried out.

-Keywords: Gig Economy; Legal Protection; Legal Comparison.
+Keywords: Gig Economy; Legal Protection; Legal Comparison